WGY-FM: WHRL activities and promotions

 Today's Jazz produced its own smooth jazz compilations from time to time.
 In 1998 the station released a compilation album with nine tracks that was available retail at Hollywood Video and sold for $7.95.
 A portion of the proceeds from the purchase of the compilation benefited the Y-ME National Breast Cancer Organization.
 The track list included songs by Spyro Gyra, Diana Krall, George Benson, and Lee Ritenour.

-The station published a newsletter called "WHRL Smooth Jazz Scene" that featured "the lowdown on upcoming events plus cool photos of your favorite WHRL personalities."
+The station published a newsletter called "WHRL Smooth Jazz Scene" that featured "the lowdown on upcoming events plus cool photos of your favorite WHRL personalities".
 The newsletter could be picked up in the Capitol region at over twenty retail locations.

-In 1997, WHRL acquired a station van named "Miles" that had the 103.1 "Today's Jazz" logo emblazoned on the side.
+In 1997, WHRL acquired a station van that had the 103.1 "Today's Jazz" logo emblazoned on the side.

 1999 transfer of smooth jazz to 104.9 FM WZMR

-After Clear Channel Communications (now iHeartMedia) purchased Dame Media in 1999, WHRL's future became cloudy and rumors of a format change circulated.
-Clear Channel Communications decided to discontinue the smooth jazz programming on WHRL-FM in 1999.
+Clear Channel Communications (now iHeartMedia) purchased Dame Media in 1999.
+With the new ownership, WHRL's future became cloudy and rumors of a format change circulated.
+Clear Channel decided to discontinue the smooth jazz programming on WHRL in 1999.
 The decision was met with public outcry.

-In response to the public support of WHRL-FM, Albany Broadcasting's (now Pamal Broadcasting) WZMR-FM Albany/Schenectady/Troy decided to pick up the discarded smooth jazz format.
+In response to the public support of WHRL 103.1, Albany Broadcasting (now Pamal Broadcasting) picked up the smooth jazz format for its 104.9 WZMR.
 Albany Broadcasting's Vice President of Programming concurred.

 Today's Jazz WHRL continued to sponsor and promote jazz in the Capital Region right up until its departure in October 1999; for example, WHRL sponsored A Night of Jazz at the New York State Museum on September 9, 1999, featuring a live performance by jazz guitarist Dwight Sills.

 Smooth jazz exits 104.9

 In June 2003, 104.9 incorporated smooth jazz and R&B oldies as "104.9 Love FM" to reach a broader audience.
-However, by 2005, smooth jazz had permanently been taken off the air; in January 2005, 104.9 FM was still playing Christmas music, until it switched to a simulcast of "Froggy Country 107.1" in Glens Falls.
+However, by 2005, smooth jazz had permanently been taken off the air in the Capital District.
+In December, the station began playing Christmas music in advance of the holiday.

+In January 2005, 104.9 FM was still playing Christmas music for a few more days.
+It switched to country music, simulcasting co-owned "Froggy Country 107.1" in Glens Falls.